Meta-Calibration: Learning of Model Calibration Using Differentiable Expected Calibration Error: Introduction

 The above approaches explore the impact of various architectures and design parameters on calibration.
 In this paper we step back and consider how to optimise for calibration.
 Direct optimisation for calibration would require a differentiable metric for calibration.
 However, calibration is typically measured using expected calibration error (ECE), which is not differentiable due to its internal binning/counting operation.
 Therefore our first contribution is a high-quality differentiable approximation to ECE, which we denote DECE.
-A second consideration is how to optimise for calibration given that it is possible to overfit on a training set, and that distribution-shift may exist between training and testing.
+A second consideration is how to optimise for calibration -- given that calibration itself is a quantity with a generalisation gap between training and validation \citep{carrell2022calibration}.
+We illustrate this challenge in Figure~\ref{fig:ece-error-behaviour}, which shows how validation calibration worsens as training calibration improves during training.
 To this end, our second contribution is to introduce a framework for meta-learning model calibration: We fit a model on the training set using a given set of hyper-parameters, evaluate it on a disjoint validation set, and optimise for the hyper-parameters that lead to the best \emph{validation} calibration as measured by DECE.
-We further show that this provides a framework with potential to alleviate the issue of miscalculation under train-test distribution shift, by optimising for calibration under train-val distribution shift.
-Our framework for differentiable optimisation of validation calibration is generic and can potentially be used with any continuous model (hyper)parameters.
-We demonstrate two options of learning unit-wise regularizers and class-wise label smoothing hyper-parameters.
+Our framework for differentiable optimisation of validation calibration is generic and can potentially be used with any continuous model hyper-parameters.
+Our third contribution is a specific choice of hyper-parameters which, when meta-learned with a suitable calibration objective, are effective for tuning the base model's calibration.
+Specifically, we propose non-uniform label-smoothing, which can be tuned by meta-learning to penalise differently each unique combination of true and predicted label.

-To summarise our contributions: We present a novel framework and toolset for improving model calibration by differentiable optimisation of model hyper-parameters with respect to validation calibration.
+To summarize, we present a novel framework and toolset for improving model calibration by differentiable optimisation of model hyper-parameters with respect to validation calibration.
 We analyse our differentiable calibration metric in detail, and show that it closely matches the original non-differentiable metric.
-When instantiated with label smoothing hyper-parameters, our empirical results show that our framework produces high-accuracy and well-calibrated models that are competitive with state-of-the-art across a range of contemporary benchmarks and architectures.
+When instantiated with label smoothing hyper-parameters, our empirical results show that our framework produces high-accuracy and well-calibrated models that are competitive with existing methods across a range of benchmarks and architectures.